seena98/Fittrack/README.md

 # fit_track

-An assginment project for Bitely.
+An assignment project for Bitely.

 ## Getting Started